The quest for the blue arrow

 Two kingfishers photographed at the same time on a pond in La Dombes

 We were working on a wildlife photography project with a group of other photographers in La Dombes, known as the region of a thousand lakes, a little to the north-east of Lyon.
-After two days of taking pictures from floating hides on ponds, one of the other photographers told us that he managed to photograph a kingfisher.
+After two days of taking pictures from floating blinds on ponds, one of the other photographers told us that he managed to photograph a kingfisher.
 Immediately, all of the excitement of the search came back to us.
 Could our long hunt really be over?
 Could we finally take the picture we had wanted for two years?
 He kindly agreed to show us the place.
 He knew that it was important to us.
-The next day, after a meeting with the other photographers, I found myself in a floating hide near the tree where the other photographer has seen the evasive bird.
+The next day, after a meeting with the other photographers, I found myself in a floating blind near the tree where the other photographer has seen the evasive bird.
 Isabelle had given me the chance to be alone.
 She chose to wait in a second blind, a few hundred yards away, in order not to disturb me.
 My 500 mm lens was fixed on the branch where the kingfisher had been seen yesterday.
 The camera’s position was set.
 I had already adjusted the focus so that, when I saw the bird, I could take a picture without waiting for autofocus.

 I’d been waiting for 3 hours, kneeling in 8 inches of water, and I was very stiff.
 That is a long time to stay perfectly still, but I couldn’t move, because the bird could appear any instant.
 I was beginning to despair.
 Perhaps the time wasn’t right yet.
 It felt as though we were pursued by a curse.
 However, I was not ready to give up yet.
 The bird had there yesterday.
 Besides, this was a short-lived opportunity.
 The weather would be bad in the afternoon, and tomorrow, the forecast showed rain.